CrystalFerrai/ValheimMods/Pathfinder/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+2.0.7

+* Added an option to display exploration radius calculation variables on the screen (in case you want to know why the radius is what it is at a given moment).

 2.0.6

 * Updated BepInEx version